swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 # Getting started with SwiftPM Snippets

 [SwiftPM Snippets](https://github.com/apple/swift-evolution/blob/main/proposals/0356-swift-snippets.md) are one of the most powerful features of the [Swift Package Manager](https://github.com/apple/swift-package-manager), and yet two years after their introduction few developers know they exist.
-This tutorial will explain some of the advantages of using SwiftPM Snippets and show you how to add Snippets to a Swift package, preview them in documentation locally using [DocC](https://github.com/apple/swift-docc), render them in [Unidoc](https://github.com/tayloraswift/swift-unidoc), and publish them on your own website or a centralized platform like [Swiftinit](https://swiftinit.org) where readers can view their code and interact with the symbols contained within them.
+This tutorial will explain some of the advantages of using SwiftPM Snippets and show you how to add Snippets to a Swift package.

+In this tutorial, we will use the Apple [DocC](https://github.com/apple/swift-docc) tool to preview and iterate on Snippets locally.
+The DocC tool itself does not support rendering clickable references within Snippets, however the finished SwiftPM project containing Snippets can be published to a platform like [Swiftinit](https://swiftinit.org) where the Snippets will be rendered with clickable references, allowing readers to interact with the symbols contained within them and navigate to supplemental documentation.

 ## What are Swift Snippets?